Updated 9/22/25

 Create.

-• Have students write an effective prompt to create an AI image or video to represent their thinking.
+• Have students write an effective prompt to create an AI image, video, or podcast to represent their thinking.

-• Create inclusive AI imagery within presentations (remember citations when used)
+• Make creative and inclusive AI imagery for use within presentations (remember citations when used).

 • Explore ways to use AI within virtual labs or virtual language partners for supported foreign languages.